Joshinshaker-Tech/zeusai_py/docs/README.md

-# ZeusAI SDK
+# ZeusAI.Py
-The development kit for ZeusAI plugins and clients.
+The python package to wrap the various APIs associated with ZeusAI.

 ## Usage for Non-Contributors
 See the Readthedocs page (TODO) for usage documentation.